AbdullahASCS/SpeechToText/README.md

 # SpeechToText
-This project is a webpage that converts the user's speech in arabic to text
+This project is a webpage that converts the user's speech in arabic to text by using the web speech API